EVENTS AT SEA

 Royal Caribbean International

-As related by a passenger at Cruise Critic: We had left Livorno, (our third day on a cruise out of Bacelona) Italy and at about 11:30 PM the captain asked all passengers to gather at their assigned muster stations without lifejackets.
+As related by a passenger at Cruise Critic: We had left Livorno, (our third day on a cruise out of Barcelona) Italy and at about 11:30 PM the captain asked all passengers to gather at their assigned muster stations without life jackets.
 A passenger had reported a large splash in the water and they weren't sure whether it was a person or an object -- they needed to account for all crew and passengers via a roll call.
 In the meantime, the ship was turned around and returned to the area where it happened.
 It took 2 hours at our muster stations before all passengers were accounted for.
 One employee was missing.
 Passengers were allowed back to their business, but the ship continued its search and was joined by other ships in the area, without success.
 We skipped Mykonos and proceeded to Santorini with an extra sea day since we lost too much time on the search.
-Later in the cruise, the captain told us that they had found a note indicating the crewmembers intent to kill himself.
-Thru crewmembers, the story was that he had just joined the crew (his first cruise) and was working with his wife on board.
+Later in the cruise, the captain told us that they had found a note indicating the crew members intent to kill himself.
+Thru crew members, the story was that he had just joined the crew (his first cruise) and was working with his wife on board.
 It appears that there was a love triangle situation of some sort (stories varied depending on who you talked to).
 It was sad and provided a little weirdness to the otherwise great trip.

 Suicide